"I Feel Great!" The Pete Maravich Story

 It began with a father who loved a game, a son who loved his father and who never wanted to let him down.

 A hard willed perfectionist of a basketball coach with a flattop haircut is driving the family car on his way to high school basketball practice.
-Meanwhile his son, the star player, is dribbling a basketball outside the passenger's side window and not missing a beat.
+Meanwhile his son, the star player and youngest on the team by far, is dribbling a basketball outside the passenger's side window and not missing a beat.

 A HEAD START ON A LIFE OF BASKETBALL

-Floppy wool socks hung down on his skinny ankles attached to a brittle looking and lithe 6' 5" frame, "Pistol" thrilled audiences with basketball court wizardry still never before seen on this planet since.
+The image of him is forever imprinted on the memories of whomever saw him perform in person, including this author.
+So unique with his floppy wool socks that hung down on his skinny ankles attached to a brittle looking and lithe 6' 5" frame, "Pistol" thrilled audiences with basketball court wizardry still never before seen on this planet since.
 His long mop of brown hair was always just barely out of his large doe-like eyes.

 ALWAYS THE LEADER

 He starred on the high school varsity team through a special rule that allowed him to be the star on that Daniel High School team in South Carolina before he was even old enough to attend high school.
 He averaged 33 points per game on the varsity... as an eighth grader.